THE TRUE EVIDENCE

 Notice that the prophecies of Joel extended beyond the event that actually took place on the Day of Pentecost.
 How much of "this" which took place on that Day of Pentecost was "that" which Joel spoke of?
 Why did Peter mention about "wonders in heaven", "signs in the earth", "blood, and fire, and vapour of smoke", "sun shall be turned into darkness, and the moon into blood" when none of that took place on that Day of Pentecost?
 Also, were there any young men who saw visions and were there any old men who dreamt dreams?

-What happened was but only a foretaste of a greater blessing for Israel when the Messiah comes for them.
-Peter was telling the people about the Spirit of God that had just been poured out and given to mankind to bring about redemption for His people.
-Notice also that the prophecies of Joel mentioned nothing whatsoever about "tongues".
-Instead Joel spoke of "your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams" when the Spirit is poured out.
+What happened was only a foretaste of a greater blessing for Israel when the Messiah does come for them.
+Peter was telling the people that the Spirit of God that had just been poured out; given to mankind to bring about redemption for His people.
+Notice that the prophecies of Joel mentioned nothing about “tongues”.
+Instead Joel spoke that when the Spirit is poured out “your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams”.
 Prophesying was prophesying in known tongues rather than mere speaking with unknown tongues on that Day of Pentecost.
 Nevertheless it would have been more appropriate if Luke had supplemented the following words of Isaiah seeing that 3000 of those Jews believed the Gospel.

 Isa 28:9: Whom shall he teach knowledge? and whom shall he make to understand doctrine? them that are weaned from the milk, and drawn from the breasts.